metio/terraform-provider-k8s/docs/data-sources/apps_deployment_v1_manifest.md

 Optional:

 - `name` (String) Name of the referent.
+This field is effectively required, but due to backwards compatibility is allowed to be empty.
+Instances of this type with an empty value here are almost certainly wrong.
 More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
 - `optional` (Boolean) Specify whether the ConfigMap or its key must be defined